Lucida Medical joins GE Healthcare Edison Accelerator programme

-Lucida Medical’s goal is to significantly improve the prostate cancer diagnostic pathway with technology that finds cancer more accurately by analysing MRI, enabling radiologists to save time and patients to receive the best possible diagnosis and treatment.
-It will help providers offer RAPID ‘one stop shop’ diagnosis, enabling patients to have an MRI, report and biopsy in one visit, and ensure consistent reporting quality across imaging networks.
+Participation in the Edison Accelerator programme is a major advance towards Lucida Medical’s goal to disrupt the cancer diagnostic pathway with technology that finds prostate cancer more accurately by analysing MRI, enabling radiologists to save time and patients to receive the best possible diagnosis and treatment.

-CE marking allows Pi™ to help radiologists assess and report MRI imaging studies, support the decision whether or not to biopsy, and accurately target biopsies where needed.
 Prostate cancer is the most common cancer in men in Europe, Africa and North and South America, with 1.4 million diagnosed worldwide each year and 375,000 deaths.
-Earlier detection can help reduce rates of advanced and metastatic disease and in turn greatly improve patients’ experience, outcomes, and life expectancy.
+Earlier and better detection saves lives.